Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game that pits the Florida Atlantic Owls (32-3) versus the Fairleigh Dickinson Knights (21-15) at Nationwide Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Florida Atlantic, who is heavily favored by our model.
-Game time is at 7:45 PM ET on March 19.
+Sunday's game at Nationwide Arena has the Florida Atlantic Owls (32-3) taking on the Fairleigh Dickinson Knights (21-15) at 7:45 PM ET (on March 19).
+Our computer prediction projects a lopsided 82-65 win as our model heavily favors Florida Atlantic.

-According to our computer prediction, Florida Atlantic is projected to cover the spread (15) versus Fairleigh Dickinson.
-The two sides are expected to go under the 149.5 total.
+According to our computer prediction, Florida Atlantic is projected to cover the point spread (15) against Fairleigh Dickinson.
+The two teams are expected to come in below the 149.5 total.

 Florida Atlantic vs. Fairleigh Dickinson Game Info & Odds